nikic/PHP-Backporter/README.md

 ### Closures ###

-Closures can only be called using `call_user_func` / `call_user_func_array`, as they are represented by a callable array.
-Such arrays aren't directly callable before PHP 5.4.
+Closures are represented by a callable array, so calls of type $function() will be transformed into call_user_func(_array) calls.
+This can be a problem is functions expect arguments by reference.

 ### Namespaces ###